rust-adventure/skein/DEVELOPMENT.md

 - Write end-user documentation/how to use
 - Can this work in 0.15?
   - BRP backport for registry api
+- Enable Material Extras
+- Disable Data Panel for objects other than meshes
+- Marker and DistanceFog forms show uneditable content

 ### Edge Cases to add tests for